PabloLorenzo123/diet-budget-tracker/README.md

 - **Food Product Management**: Add, edit, delete, and search for food products.
 - **Nutritional Tracking**: Automatically retrieve nutritional information from the USDA Food API or manually input data in order to create food products to be used in your diet plan.
 - **Meal Planning**: Create and customize meals for each day of your diet plan.
-- **Budget Tracking**: Set and track food budgets, view the cost of each food serving, meal, day and entire diet plan.
+- **Budget Tracking**: Set and track food budgets, view the cost of each food serving, meal, day and the entire diet plan.
 - **Groceries List and Groceries total cost**: Each diet plan has an automatically created groceries list, this list indicates how many items of each food product found in the diet plan need to be bought.
 The groceries list total cost includes the leftovers, which is different from the diet plan total cost which only amounts to the food consumed.
 - **Diet plan summary**: You can get a summary of a diet plan detailing the meals and its food servings on each day.